Louisiana Tech vs. UTEP NCAA Football Odds, Plays and Insights | October 16, 2021

 UTEP Stats and Trends

-- UTEP has played six games, with four wins against the spread.

-- This season, the Miners are winless ATS when entering a game as an underdog of 7 points or more.
+- This year, the Miners are winless against the spread when entering a game as an underdog of 7 points or more.

 - UTEP's games this season have eclipsed the over/under two times in five opportunities (40%).

-- This season the Miners have turned the ball over 11 times, three more than the Bulldogs' takeaways (8).
+- The Miners have turned the ball over 11 times this season, three more turnovers than the Bulldogs have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.